A WHIRLWIND TRIP FOR AMNESTY'S SECRETARY GENERAL

 Amnesty International’s Secretary General, Agnès Callamard in Aotearoa New Zealand

-Amnesty International’s Secretary General and a global human rights figure, Dr Agnès Callamard, concluded a high-impact visit to Aotearoa New Zealand, engaging Ministers, Members of Parliament, allies, activists, members and supporters, while achieving strong national media visibility.
+Amnesty International’s Secretary General and global human rights expert, Dr Agnès Callamard, concluded a high-impact visit to Aotearoa New Zealand, meeting with Ministers, MPs, activists, members, supporters and allies, alongside interviews on nearly every major media outlet.

-Globally, we are witnessing the spread of authoritarian practices along with the introduction of laws, policies and processes eroding human rights.
-We see the basis of our humanity, our inherent dignity, our access to fairness, justice and inclusion being steadily eaten away.
-Our essential right to participation, our collective entitlement to democratic consultation are being repeatedly undermined.
+Globally, we are witnessing the spread of authoritarian practices and the introduction of laws, policies and processes eroding human rights.
+The basis of our humanity – our inherent dignity, access to fairness, justice and inclusion – is being steadily eaten away.
+Our essential right to participation and our collective entitlement to democratic consultation are being repeatedly undermined.
 No country is immune, not even Aotearoa.

 content-image

-We will continue to centre people’s dignity and insist on accountability — asking, every time: Is it human?
+We will continue to centre people’s dignity and insist on accountability, asking, every time: Is it human?
 Is it right?
-If you care enough to question, care enough to act - join us.
+If you care enough to question, care enough to act – join us and be human.

 GIVE